sts10/radiation/README.md

 ### Why Do Posts and Templates Live Outside of the Radiation Directory?

-If you use the setup command described in the installation instructions above, Radiation have the following directory structure:
+Once you allow Radiation to set itself up, as described in the installation instructions above, Radiation will have the following directory structure:

 ```
 ~/public_html/